Montreal conjugal violence advocate says not enough is being done to protect women | CBC News

 24th homicide of 2022

-Mireille Boulerice lives in the same apartment building as Toussaintin and was outside Saturday cleaning up a window broken by police after they kicked in a door.
+Mireille Boulerice lives in the same apartment building as Toussaint and was outside Saturday cleaning up a window broken by police after they kicked in a door.

 "We couldn't go out, there was police everywhere," Boulerice said.
 "We couldn't walk around in case there were any fingerprints."